|Paper Prints:||100% archival rag paper and archival inks|

 |Acrylic Glass:||Optional unbreakable lightweight acrylic glass with UV protection, instead of standard glass (option for small and medium formats).|

 Edouard Benedictus was a painter, writer, composer and chemist who started his carreer in the Art Nouveau period.
 He wrote an influential article in L'Art décoratif in 1912.
 However, he was greatly receptive to the stylistic evolution started in 1912 and that became Art Deco.
 Appreciated for his portfolios "Variations" in 1923 and "Nouvelles variations" in 1928, he became one the most famous artists of the floral Art Deco.
 He played a special role in the Pavillion de l'Ambassade Francaise in the Exposition des Arts Decoratifs in Paris in 1925.
 He worked with the most famous Parisian designers in this period, including Andre Groult for whom he created many tapestries for furniture.

 "Bénédictus was famous for his elegant silks and satins designed for top firms like Brunet, Meunié et Cie., and Tassinari et Châtel.
 His rugs decorated the Grand Salon and Music Room of the magnificent French Embassy at the 1925 Exhibition.
 Bénédictus' large pochoir designs display an imaginative geometric elaboration of fields of pure color, punctuated in places with abstract floral motifs".

-You can frame the artwork you choose without a mat on 2 variations: Without a white border or "full bleed", meaning the frame will slightly overlap the artwork by 1/4 inch.
+Without mat and without border or "full bleed", meaning the frame will slightly overlap the artwork by a 1/4 inch.

 If you choose to have your print with a mat, we offer thick acid free mats featuring a sharp angled edge that highlights the artwork.

-Our framed artwork comes ready with a wire to hang on your wall.
+All our framed artwork comes ready with a wire to hang on your wall.

 Consult our overall and print dimensions chart here.